OlexiyKhokhlov/avltree/README.md

 ## Internal details
 Ordered containsers usually based on [RB-Tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree).
 But it uses [AVL Tree](https://en.wikipedia.org/wiki/AVL_tree).
 There are a several reasons for that:
-+ AVL-Tree always provides ideally-balanced tree.
++ AVL-Tree always provides more balanced tree.
 + RB-Tree balancer is really lame in the inserting of ordered sequences.
 + RB-Tree is more popular so I don't want to implement one more of that.